-Active contributing members may elect a maximum Survivorship Option in the event of the member's death while in service and before filing for retirement.
-If all conditions are met, the eligible beneficiary(ies) can receive a lifetime pension equal to the 100% Survivorship Option calculated as if Service Retirement occurred on the day before the member's date of death.
+Active contributing members may elect a maximum Survivorship Option in the event of the member's death while in service and before filing an Application for Service Retirement.
+If all conditions are met, the eligible beneficiary(ies) can recieve a lifetime pension equal to the 100% Survivorship Option calculated as if Service Retirement had occurred on the day before the member's date of death.
 This is not an automatic benefit.
 Members must complete a form to qualify.
-The election expires when NHRS receives an application for retirement from the member.
+The election expires when NHRS receives a retirement application from the member.